Photo Exhibit Participation

 The Photography Exhibit is a judged exhibit of framed photographs.
 Entries are not juried in advance, but entry forms must be obtained from the Waterford Foundation and completed before photographs are delivered for the Exhibit.
-In the first week of September, send us a request for an entry form along with your mailing address by email, or snail mail (P.O.
-Box 142, Waterford, Virginia 20197) or telephone us with your request (540.882.3018, ext.
-114).
+In the first week of September, send us a request for an entry form along with your mailing address by email, mail (P.O.
+Box 142, Waterford, Virginia 20197), or telephone us with your request (540.882.3018 x4).

 Individuals who entered the Photography Exhibit in the past three years, or who have already requested an application, will automatically receive the Photography Exhibit Prospectus in early September.
-Additional requests may be submitted before September 20 to the Waterford Foundation at 540 882-3018, ext.
-114 or by email.
+Additional requests may be submitted before September 20 to the Waterford Foundation at 540 882-3018 x4 or by email.

 One photograph may be entered for judging; two, if one is in the Best Loudoun Photograph category.
 All photographs submitted for judging must be framed and ready to hang.
 All framed works must have screw eyes and wires attached.
 No sawtooth hangers!
 Photographs mounted on gallery-wrap canvas are not acceptable.